 |Redrow Homes||Keighley Road, Ovenden||Houses|

-For more information and how to apply visit Help to Buy .
+For more details and how to apply, visit: Help to Buy .

 Intermediate Rent and Rent to HomeBuy

-Intermediate Rent is where you pay reduced rent on a new-build home, enabling you to save for a deposit and then purchase the property at a later date.
+Intermediate Rent is where you pay reduced rent on a new-build home.

-In the scheme you pay 'intermediate rent, which is no more than 80% of the current market rent for up to five years.
-You use the time that you are paying reduced rent to save up for a deposit so you can obtain a mortgage and purchase your home at a later date.
+In the scheme you pay 'Intermediate Rent'.
+This is no more than 80% of the current market rent for up to five years.
+You use the time you are paying reduced rent to save up for a deposit.
+This helps you to get a mortgage and purchase your home later.
 The decision to sell the property is at the landlord's discretion and only if it is economically viable.
 You should ask for more information on the property you are interested in.

 How does it work?